A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Multi-bandwidth Gaussian process methods for covariate-based intensities

 where $ \ell_1,\dots, \ell_d>0$ are length-scale hyper-parameters and $\ell = ( \ell_1,\dots, \ell_d)$.
-This covariance function represents the anisotropic generalization of the standard square-exponential kernel, which prescribes homogeneous length-scales $ \ell_j = \ell_h$ for all $h,j=1,\dots,d$.
-Our choice is motivated by the aforementioned expectation that the inferential target $\rho$ be anisotropic.
+This covariance function represents the anisotropic generalization of the standard square-exponential kernel, which prescribes $\ell_j =\ell_h$ for all $h,j=1,\dots,d$.
+It offers desirable modeling flexibility in the present setting, where distinct covariates may have diverse physical nature and vary over vastly different ranges, possibly resulting in intensities with distinct smoothness levels along different directions.
 The ARD kernel is widely used in machine learning in such situations, e.g.~\cite[Chapter 5.1]{RW06}, and was shown by \cite{BPD14}, in simpler statistical models, to lead to optimal reconstruction of anisotropic functions.

-We conclude the specification of $\Pi_W$ (and of $\Pi$) by randomizing the length-scales in \eqref{Eq:ARD}, as follows: We first draw $\theta_1,\dots,\theta_d\iid \Beta(a_\theta,b_\theta)$ for some $a_\theta,b_\theta>0$.
+We conclude the specification of $\Pi_W$ (and of $\Pi$) by randomizing the length-scales in \eqref{Eq:ARD} as follows: We first draw $\theta_1,\dots,\theta_d\iid \Beta(a_\theta,b_\theta)$ for some $a_\theta,b_\theta>0$.
 Then, for each $j=1,\dots,d$, given $\theta_j$, we set $ \ell_j = \gamma_j^{\theta_j/d}$, where $\gamma_1,\dots,\gamma_d\iid \Gamma(a_\gamma,b_\gamma)$ for some $a_\gamma,b_\gamma>0$.
 In other words, each $ \ell_j$ is independently modeled as a stochastic power of a gamma random variable.
 This construction is inspired by the hyper-prior from \cite[Section 3.1]{BPD14}, and is crucially used in the proof of our main result, Theorem \ref{Theo:GPRates} below, where the employed random exponentiation lends some additional flexibility to the hyper-prior, while also leading to a tight control over its complexity, similar to the findings from \cite{BPD14}.
-However, note that in the latter reference the stochastic exponents are jointly drawn from a Dirichlet distribution, resulting in a-priori-correlated length-scales.
-On the contrary, $ \ell_1,\dots, \ell_d$ are independent under our hyper-prior.
-This furnishes an arguably more natural model, and also has computational advantages in terms of parallelization and mixing times for the employed MCMC algorithms to sample from the posterior; cf.~Section \ref{Subsec:Algorithm}.
+We note that $ \ell_1,\dots, \ell_d$ are independent under our hyper-prior, resulting in a slight simplification of and an arguably more natural model than the construction in the latter reference, where the stochastic exponents are jointly drawn from a Dirichlet distribution.